Pool Pump Electricity Cost

 Calculate pool pump electricity cost from motor horsepower, efficiency, daily run time, and electricity rate.

-Compare single-speed versus variable-speed savings.
+Compare single-speed vs variable-speed savings.

 Pool pumps are often the second or third largest electricity user in homes with pools.
 A single-speed 1.5 HP pump running 8 hours a day can cost $80-120 per month.
 This is where variable-speed pumps earn their premium.